ricardo-0x07/frontend-nanodegree-neighborhood-map/README.md

 This project was created as part of the Frontend Nano Degree Programme i did with Udacity

 ## Installation
-enter the following url in a browser and press enter:{insert url here}
+enter the following url in a browser and press enter:http://ricardo-0x07.github.io/frontend-nanodegree-neighborhood-map

 ## Usage
 1. After the application has been loaded successfully, you may click on the markers to see details of interest.
-2. use the seach field above the list displayed on the left to search for a specific location(s).
+2. use the search field above the list displayed on the left to search for a specific location(s).
 3. you may also click on addresses displayed in the list to see details for the locations displayed over the respective markers

 ## Contributing